alibaba/graph-learn/docs/quick_start.md

 ```

 Here we have provided a general idea on how to build a GCN model from scratch.
-For the full code please check the examples/GCN folder.
+For the full code, please check the examples/GCN folder.

 We also implement common model examples including GCN,
 GAT, GraphSage, DeepWalk, LINE, TransE, Bipartite GraphSage, sample-based GCN and GAT.